Electrocoating for Furniture Finish

 and waterborne.
 The object can be anode or cathode, while the particle paint

-carry an opposite charged from the object being painted.
+carries an opposite charge from the object being painted.

-film coating is used about 1 or 2 mill thickness.
-After the object has
+film coating is resulted, about 1 or 2 mm in thickness.
+After the object has been coated, they emerge from the pollution and go to the cleaning, at which they are

 cleaned from the paint excess and then go for the baking.
-Baking scheduled are
+Baking schedules

 vary according to the type of paint and final properties needed.